Strength Training for Soccer – Introduction

 Target muscles: Deltoids, triceps, core.

-However, doing single-arm overhead presses means you’ll need to use your core more, and that’s never a bad thing.
+Overhead pressing strength is essential for shoulder health and will give you a more powerful throw-in.
+However, doing single-arm overhead presses means you’ll need to use your core more, and that’s never bad.

 How to do it: